-The parcels of land shown as LGS3 and LGS5 on the Policies Map are designated as Local Green Spaces to be protected from development.
-Development that would detract from their openness or special character will not be supported unless it can demonstrate that the benefits of the scheme would outweigh the harm to the Local Green Spaces.
-Further sites will be considered for protection under this policy following the completion of the Bromsgrove District Plan Review.
+Development that would detract from the openness or special character of a Local Green Space will not be supported unless a proposal can demonstrate that the contribution of the scheme would outweigh the harm to the Local Green Space.

 Green spaces are an important part of a vibrant and healthy community and contribute to the character and identity of a place through their visual amenity, recreational value, richness of wildlife and tranquillity.
 The NPPF (para.
-99) confirms that neighbourhood plans can designate areas of Local Green Space (LGS) for special protection, meaning development can be resisted unless there are sound reasons not to do so.
+99) confirms that neighbourhood plans can designate areas of Local Green Space (LGS) for special protection, meaning development can be resisted unless there are sound reasons not to do so..
 This could for instance, include the development of flood resilience schemes within local green spaces.
-A survey of residents showed a majority of residents identified two or more factors that made a number of green spaces special to the community (See Appendix 12 for the survey results).
-Together with LGS3 and LGS5, four other sites (LGS1, LGS2, LGS4 and LGS6) were originally considered for inclusion but it would premature to designate these before the completion of the districtlevel studies for the Bromsgrove Local Plan.
-However, in the interim, they all remain in the Green Belt and so continue to be protected from inappropriate development.
+A survey of residents showed a majority of residents identified two or more factors that made each of the green spaces identified above as special to the community and are locations which should be protected.
+(See Appendix 12 for the survey results).